 However, learning how to handle these problems internally will go a long way in ensuring that such situations do not arise in the future.
 Your organization needs data-related goals and a well-thought-out roadmap on how to use the data to reach targets.

-One thing you should note is that, when you ask for personal information too early in the buying process, potential customers will most likely lie in order to remain anonymous.
+One thing you should note is that when you ask for personal information too early in the buying process, potential customers will most likely lie to remain anonymous.
 The same will happen if the forms require too much input.

 People generally don’t like answering too many questions.
 Now, this is where dirty data thrives.